Touchstone Glazing / Help & Advice

 Q. Are you allowed to use double glazing for Listed Buildings?

-For more than 3 decades Touchstone Glazing Solutions and Design Glass have been looking after, repairing, restoring and replacing windows in historic buildings all across the UK.
-Our double glazing system has being specifically designed to replicate and function in the same way as the original glazing without damage to the building and wherever possible retaining the original fabric of the window.
+For more than 3 decades Touchstone Glazing Solutions and Design Glass have been repairing, restoring and replacing windows in historic buildings all across the UK.
+Our double glazing system has been specifically designed to replicate and function in the same way as the original glazing without damage to the building and wherever possible retaining the original fabric of the window.
 Therefore, we believe that we have created a product that makes double glazing for listed buildings an achievable outcome.

 Q. Do we need Listed building consent in order to change our windows in a Listed building or heritage site?